amaranth-lang/rfcs/text/0006-stdlib-crc.md

   FCS must be computed over individual bytes.
 However, the implementation complexity is high, the use cases seem more niche, and such a feature could be added in a backwards-compatible later revision.

+- The software CRC computation only supports computing over an entire set of data.
+It would be possible to offer an API to permit incremental updates and finalisation.